Shimla: Culture

 Shimla has many temples and is often visited by devotees from nearby towns and cities.
 The Kali Bari temple, dedicated to the Hindu goddess Kali is near the mall.
 Jakhoo Temple, for the Hindu god Hanuman, is located at the highest point in Shimla.
 Sankat Mochan, another Hanuman temple, is famous for the numerous monkeys that are always found in its vicinity.
 It is located on Shimla-Kalka Highway about 10 km from the city.
+Dhingu Mata Temple is another popular temple of the city situated above Sajauli atop of Dhingu Dhar.
+Another popular temple in the city is Kamna Devi Temple, situated atop of Prospect Hill, one of the seven hills of Shimla.
 The nearby temple of Tara Devi is a place for performing rituals and festivals.
-Other prominent places of worship include a Gurudwara near the bus terminus and Christ Church on the Ridge.
+Other prominent places of worship include a Gurudwara near old bus terminus and Christ Church on the Ridge.